 Make a bequest to Vascular Cures through your will or trust.
-A bequest costs you nothing now, and yet offers a lasting impacting to your children, your grandchildren and generations to follow.
-And it allows you to give a charitable donation at a level that you might not have thought possible, while maximizing the tax benefits to you and your family.
+A bequest costs you nothing now, and yet offers a lasting impact to your children, your grandchildren, and generations to follow.
+It also allows you to give a charitable donation at a level that you might not have thought possible, while maximizing the tax benefits to you and your family.

 Types of contributions include: